Nearly 9 in 10 now say they know someone who’s gotten COVID-19: poll - NewsBreak

 The poll results come as the U.S. is seeing a nationwide surge in COVID-19 cases, driven in part by the highly transmissible omicron variant.
 The U.S. recorded a record 1.35 million new COVID-19 cases on Monday, marking the highest daily infection count of the pandemic.

 Early data, however, suggests that the omicron variant may cause less severe illness in fully vaccinated individuals compared to previous strains.
-Recent death counts have remained lower than previous waves of the pandemic.
+Recent death counts have remained lower than previous waves of the pandemic.‘Drink urine,’ anti-COVID vaccine advocate tells supporters

-Hospitalizations, however, are creeping up.
-More than 136,000 people were hospitalized with COVID-19 on Monday, which broke the previous record of 132,051 that was set in January of last year.Kansas reports over 13,000 new coronavirus cases since Friday

 Health experts are warning that while omicron infections may be less severe compared to previous variants, the large number of cases could strain hospital systems.